GL-Li/summaries/linux/00_linux-in-use.md

   - copy `.gitconfig` to `~/.gitconfig`
   - copy `bin/` to `~/bin/`
 - install NeoVim and config it follow instructions in `vim-in-use`
-- connect to OneDriv and download files
+- connect to OneDrive and download files
   - `$ docker_onedrive` # it is in `~/bin/`. follow the instructions to authroize the connection
 - setup blue terminal
   - `$ dconf load gcorg/gnome/terminal/ < gnome_terminal_blue.txt`

-### Windows WSL Ubuntu

 ## Files and directories